garys-esri/geodev-dc-labs/runtime-workshop/exercises/Java/Exercise 2 Zoom Buttons.md

     toggleButton_lockFocus.setDisable(true);
     ```

 1. In your 2D/3D toggle listener method, you previously wrote code where you instantiate an `ArcGISScene` and a `SceneView`.
-In that code block, enable the new lock focus toggle button:
+In that code block, enable the new lock focus toggle button when the scene is set up:

     ```
     toggleButton_lockFocus.setDisable(false);